 India - Formalities

-Following the explosion of a boat as part of an alleged terrorist attack off the Mumbai (Bombay) coast in January 2015, there may well be a clamping down of security.
+Following the explosion of a boat as part of an alleged terrorist attack off the Mumbai (Bombay) coast in January 2015, there may be enhanced security measures at ports.
 Expect to have your paperwork checked by military or coast guard at anchorages and in ports.
 Contacts in Kochi say delays are no more than normal there.
 See news item here.

 In recent years entry formalities have been simplified are officials are reported to be more cooperative; in the major ports of entry they are now more familiar with visiting yachts and therefore less troublesome.
 Several Customs and port organisations have their own sailing clubs and are therefore welcoming to visiting sailors.